prochazkaedu/wurstenstein-psp/README.md

 ## Installing

-Put your PSP into USB Mode, and copy the generated `./target/mipsel-sony-psp/release/EBOOT.PBP` to `/PSP/GAME/wurstenstein/EBOOT.PBP` on the PSP's storage.
+Get yourself the [release](https://github.com/prochazkaedu/wurstenstein-psp/releases/download/1.0/EBOOT.PBP) and put it to `/PSP/GAME/wurstenstein/EBOOT.PBP` on the PSP's storage.

 ## Controls